 Traditional Undergraduate Students

-- All undergraduate courses that meet face-to-face (including hybrid courses) will move to an e-learning format from through the end of the current term.
+- All undergraduate courses that meet face-to-face (including hybrid courses) will move to an e-learning format from through the end of the Summer 2020 term.
 Individual faculty members will inform students of the specific e-learning technologies to be employed.

 - All future traditional undergraduate students should contact the Office of Undergraduate Admission with any questions or concerns regarding Fall 2020 or future term enrollment.

-- All ADP courses are already in an e-learning format and will continue without interruption through the end of the current term.
+- All ADP courses are already in an e-learning format and will continue without interruption through the end of the Summer 2020 term.

-- All graduate courses that meet face-to-face (including hybrid courses) have moved to an e-learning format through the end of the current term.
+- All graduate courses that meet face-to-face (including hybrid courses) have moved to an e-learning format through the end of the Summer 2020 term.
 This includes courses taught at off-campus cohort and extension sites.

 - Graduate courses that currently meet online will continue without interruption.